Call for Applications!

 We partnered with Uncorked Studios to create a website showcasing the growing collection of projects from the Arab Documentary Photography Program.
 This site brings creative, personal, and in-depth stories from across the Arab region to the global public.
 Uncorked Studios is a product design and development company focused on the relationship between digital environments and the physical world.

-The Arab Documentary Photography Program (ADP) is a program jointly funded by Arab Fund for Arts and Culture and Prince Claus Fund and will run from 2014 to 2016, targeting creative documentary photographers in the Arab region.
+The Arab Documentary Photography Program (ADPP) is a program jointly funded by the Prince Claus Fund and The Arab Fund for Arts and Culture that will run from 2014 to 2016, targeting creative documentary photographers in the Arab region.

-The focus of the ADP is to support compelling non-stereotypical and unconventional visual documentation of important social issues and narratives relevant to the Arab region.
-In recognition to the image’s power to document, educate and advocate, the ADP will also explore ways by which such a body of work will reach out to wider audiences and engage with them in a compelling and impactful ways.
+The focus of the ADPP is to support compelling non-stereotypical and unconventional visual documentation of important social issues and narratives relevant to the Arab region.
+In recognition to the image’s power to document, educate and advocate, the ADPP will also explore ways by which such a body of work will reach out to wider audiences and engage with them in a compelling and impactful ways.
 Photographers may propose to work in a range of non-fiction narrative styles, from classic documentary photography to more experimental visual storytelling, and may propose to include audio and video elements.